open-telemetry/opentelemetry-go/log/DESIGN.md

 - The method should not modify the record's attribute as it may be reused by caller.

-- The method should copy the record's attributes (e.g. by cloning the record) in case of asynchronous processing as otherwise it may lead to data races, because the user may reuse the record and add new attributes after the call.
+- The method may clone the record copy or copy its attributes if it needs to retain it, e.g. in case of asynchronous processing, to the possibility data races, because the user may reuse the record and add new attributes after the call (even when the documentation says that the caller must not do it).

 - The [specification requires](https://opentelemetry.io/docs/specs/otel/logs/bridge-api/#emit-a-logrecord)
   use the current time as observed timestamp if the passed is empty.